BolteAdrian/BE-News-Blog/README.md

 # News Blog Backend

-Backend for a simple news blog application with 3-tier arhitecture, created using Spring Boot,Spring Data JPA, Spring Security on the backend, SQL for database and Angular 7 for frontend.
+Backend for a simple news blog application created using Spring Boot,Spring Data JPA, Spring Security on the backend, SQL for database and Angular 7 for frontend.

 Link to frontend:https://github.com/BolteAdrian/FE-News-Blog